 Ahmet Kılıçaslan and Busra Bayzat

-The winning team sought to solve one of the most challenging aspects of ESG – objective cross border application of ESG standards.
+The winning team sought to solve one of the most challenging aspects of ESG – objective cross border application of ESG standards, utilising our ESG software.

 They created a contract due-diligence tool based on specific legislation which generates a compliant document.
 Their goal was to save time on the checking process for business partners in relation to ESG compliance.